isomerpages/ura-address/_faqs/General FAQs.md

     <input type="checkbox" id="accordion4">
     <label for="accordion4">Who can submit an application?</label>
     <div>
       <p>Only the owner can do so.
-The owner may appoint a representative (e.g. architect) to submit the application on their behalf.</p>
+The owner may appoint a representative (e.g. architect) to submit the application on their behalf.
+The applicant will be required to log in to Singpass or Corppass to submit the application.</p>
           </div>
 </li>